Benefits of having a New Jersey truck accident attorney on your side

 Important Information About Truck Laws in New Jersey

 Before we discuss the legal process further, let us discuss what laws are applicable in New Jersey.
 The state has various laws to ensure the safety of drivers and minimize such accidents.
 When a driver or the company fails to obey the rules, they may be liable for your injuries.

 - Getting a Commercial Driver’s License: Driving a commercial truck requires special training and knowledge.
 Therefore, a driver must pass state tests and get a commercial driver’s license.
-It is essential to pass both the written and driving skills test in order to obtain a commercial license.
-Companies should not hire drivers who do not possess a valid license, and drivers should ensure that their license does not expire.
-You can sue the responsible parties when they fail to meet these conditions.
-You may speak to an experienced New Jersey truck accident lawyer to learn more about what you should do when drivers and companies violate the laws.
+It is essential to pass both the written and driving skills test to obtain a commercial license.

 - Hours of service: The state has strict laws on the number of consecutive hours a driver should remain on the road.
 Fatigue and drowsiness are some of the leading causes of truck accidents around the globe.
-With regards to these issues, the Federal Motor Carrier Safety Administration (FMCSA) has instituted certain guidelines for hours of service.
-Drivers should maintain a record of their working hours, shifts, and breaks.
-Companies should not force the driver to remain on the road if they are feeling too tired or drowsy, and should not violate FMCSA guidelines for safe driving practices.
+Regarding these issues, the Federal Motor Carrier Safety Administration (FMCSA) has instituted certain guidelines for hours of service.

 - Distracted driving policies: Drivers should not use any handheld electronic devices while driving.
 These devices can lead to distractions and may risk the lives of those who share the road or even innocent bystanders.
 There are penalties and fines for drivers who do not obey this law.